Exclusive: Oil-by-rail project for shut California refinery nears approval

 The Alon project is among several proposed at California refineries, some of which face growing opposition in light of a spate of crude train crashes in the past year as the U.S. oil boom sent amounts of crude moving by train soaring.

-Several California refiners, largely isolated by the Rocky Mountains from the growing cheap bounty from oilfields in Texas, North Dakota and Canada, want to tap those sources via rail because no major pipelines carry crude from those areas into the Golden State, nor are any planned.
+Several California refiners, largely isolated by the Rocky Mountains from growing cheap bounty from U.S. oilfields in Texas, North Dakota and in Canada, want to tap those sources via rail because no major pipelines carry crude from those areas into the Golden State, nor are any planned.

 More than half of the 1.7 million barrels of crude processed by California refiners each day is imported.